keerthy97/Movie_Collection_APIs/README.md

 # Features:

 - **Integration with Flaky Third-Party Movie List API:**
-  The application seamlessly integrates with a flaky third-party movie listing API.
-Despite potential failures and timeouts, the web application incorporates built-in retry mechanisms to ensure a robust and reliable user experience.
+  The application seamlessly integrates with a flaky third-party movie listing API, the web application incorporates built-in retry mechanisms to ensure a robust and reliable user experience.

 - **Movie Collection Management:**
   The web application allows users to create, modify, and delete collections of movies.
 Users can add their favorite movies to multiple collections, providing a flexible and personalized movie management system.

 - **Scalable Request Counter Middleware:**
   The implementation includes a request counter middleware that monitors and counts the number of requests served by the server.
-This middleware is designed to work efficiently in a concurrent environment and can be easily scaled as needed.

 ## Getting Started